 There seem to be a million things vying for our attention during our waking hours.
-Family, work, friends and hobbies all request bits of our time and adding one more thing can be a challenge.
-So how do you go about getting headspace with your learners?
+Family, work, friends, and hobbies all require bits of our time, and adding one more thing can be a challenge.
+So, how do you go about getting headspace with your learners?
 Below are three positive steps you can take to move through the cycle of learner success:

 Get their attention.
 Period.
 If your training isn’t engaging, no one wants to take it!
 I have a strong opinion on this.
 Being a millennial myself and growing up in a stimuli-packed world, if something doesn’t grab my attention, forget it.
 Consider the following best practices to captivate a learner right away:

 Let your learners know what they can expect to get out of this training upfront–the “what’s in it for me” statement.
 That way, they have an understanding of exactly what is to come.

 Once you have your learner’s attention, maintaining it is your next hurdle.
 Thankfully, if you’ve laid a solid foundation in the captivate phase, you’re well on your way to successfully motivating your learners.
 Keep these three things in mind:

 Give learners a reason as to how it will benefit them, not just why.
 Tie in real-world examples and emotions to help learners see the big picture.

 The average person checks their phone 150 times a day.
 It’s the go-to tool to look up anything and a great reason to make your learning mobile-friendly.
 Incorporating games, videos, and short, micro-learning interactions throughout the experience will aid engagement and meet learners where they are–and for that, we give you two thumbs up!

 Personalized learning paths.